cfengine/documentation/guide/faq/enterprise-report-collection.markdown

 **See Also**: `Enterprise API Reference`, `Enterprise API Examples`, [Enterprise Settings][Settings#preferences]

-# Are there supposed to be so many cf-consumer processes?
+## Are there supposed to be so many cf-consumer processes?

 Yes, `cf-consumer` will spawn 25 threads for report collection processing.

-# Troubleshooting report collection
+## How to troubleshoot report collection?

 The following steps can be used to help diagnose and potentially restore reporting for hosts experiencing issues.

-## Perform manual delta collection for a single host
+### Perform manual delta collection for a single host

 Performing back to back delta collections and comparing the data received can help to expose so called *patching* issues.
 If the same amount of data is